 There are many advantages of surveys and they can provide access to information no other approach can reliably provide.

-Gathering Qualitative Feedback
+Great for Gathering Qualitative Feedback

 Often the only way to gather important qualitative (text) feedback from your market is by using a questionnaire.
 Through judicious use of open ended questions you can gain insights into what your customers think about each aspect of the business.